 If a Pokémon has a 50%/5%/1% of holding an item, Compound eyes alters these chances to 60%/20%/5%.
 As you can see, it’s a huge deal if the item only has a 5% chance of appearing!
 Lucky for you, Butterfree has Compound Eyes and, better yet, it can learn Thief.
 Caterpie and Metapod are very easy to find, so go get one!

 Head to where the Pokémon is located.
 Want a Razor Claw?
 Go to Vast Poni Canyon and start hunting for Jangmo-o.
 Depending on your odds of finding the Pokémon, this can become tedious and frustrating, but you will find them eventually!
 Consult the table at the bottom of this page for a list of useful rare items that can only be found on wild Pokémon.

-Now you will want to start up an SOS battle so that you do not have to find, say, a Jangmo-o, over and over again.
+Now you will want to start up an S.O.S. battle so that you do not have to find, say, a Jangmo-o, over and over again.
 Make sure you use False Swipe to increase your chances of the Pokémon calling for help.
-Do not use a status move or else this will prevent the Pokemon from ever calling.
+Do not inflict a status condition or else this will prevent the Pokemon from ever calling.
 But do use an Adrenaline Orb!

 Step 3 - Use Thief on the Pokemon that respond to the call

 Obviously, make sure your Thief user isn’t already holding an item.
 Now comes the fun part!
 Start spamming Thief!
 The game will tell you if you successfully steal something after you use the move.
 Don’t worry if Thief one-shots the Pokémon, if there was an item it will still be stolen.

 If this continues for long enough and you still don’t have an item, you will probably start having another problem: The base Pokémon is going to use Struggle soon.
 If you would like to continue this streak without having to find the Pokémon all over again, feel free to pack another Pokemon that knows Fling and is holding a Leppa Berry.